Vandalism as Vision

 It’s the layers.

 Morée wasn’t painted in a single pass.
 It was built up—deliberately, strategically—with translucent glazes and thin veils of color.
-Some of these layers serve no visible purpose in the final image.
-They’re not decorative.
-They’re not structural.
-They’re transitional.
+Some of those layers weren’t necessary to achieve the final image.
+For example, the graduated tints in the upper sky could have been painted directly.
+Instead, an extra layer of ink was applied—only to be lifted away.

 The entire upper third of the painting shows signs of localized wetting, splashing, dripping, and removal.
-Alcohol-soluble pigment was laid down, then stripped away—sometimes partially, sometimes completely—leaving behind shadows, ghosts, and streaks of lost image.
+Alcohol-soluble pigment was laid down, then stripped away—sometimes partially, sometimes completely—leaving behind shadows, streaks, and drips.

 This wasn’t a painting that was accidentally damaged.